kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 5 - Grow/Sprint 2 - Leading Organizational Change - Continuous Improvement and Scalable Practices.md

 Essentially, each step builds towards creating and reinforcing the habit.
 This is also where you use the information you gathered about potential roadblocks to habit creation and work through those so that new people entering into this process have few obstacles.

 One example of successful institutional or societal change was the smartphone.
 The mobile phone initially was cumbersome.
 It wasn’t very efficient, and it was still primarily meant for making and receiving phone calls.
 It wasn’t until the smartphone revolutionized telecommunications and illustrated a new lifestyle that society developed the habit of relying on them for communication and so much more.
-Now it’s difficult to imagine life without them\!
+Now it’s difficult to imagine life without them!

 Reflect on the ways the companies we have reviewed in this module made their changes or projects “stick.”
 What strategies can you adapt in your own work to make change “stickier”?